GSA/digitalgov.gov/content/communities/plain-language-community-of-practice.md

 ---
 slug: plain-language
 date: 2016-02-03 10:58:53 -0400
-title: 'Plain Language'
+title: "Plain Language"
-summary: 'Our goal is to promote the use of plain language for all government communications.'
+summary: "Our goal is to promote the use of plain language for all government communications."
-topics:
-  - plainlanguage
 aliases:
   - /communities/plain-language-community-of-practice/
 topics: